 Arriving at Hanoi Station – Ga Ha Noi

 After finishing our dinner around the corner from Hanoi station we walked the two blocks to the entrance – there are three stations in total so make sure you are actually heading for the right one!
 Our train to Hue was due to depart from Ga Ha Noi, the main station and the largest of the three.
 Walking into the train station we noticed a ticket desk to our left, a waiting area to the right and a little kiosk next to the gate leading to the platforms.
 We bought some water and biscuits for the journey and checked our platform on the departure board.
 The board was very basic, no modern electronic display, but a list of train numbers, followed by the departure time and the track number.

 Looking for the Right Train to Hue

 Jerome and Chris stayed with our luggage, while I went to see if the train might already be at the platform and if there were any seats where we could wait.
 Heading for track 1, I spotted a waiting train.
-When I went to check the display at the platform I realised that it was indeed the train that would take us to Hue.
+When I went to check the display at the platform I realised that it was indeed the train that would take us from Hanoi to Hue.
 I went to get the boys and our trolleys (there are advantages to travelling light with hand baggage only, we had just a trolley bag and small knapsack each).
 The tickets were on my phone, stating our coach, the cabin, plus the berth number.
 Once we reached our platform we looked for carriage No. 7, the numbers were displayed on the outside of each section and next to the entrance doors.
 The guards in their uniforms stood next to each door with a red lantern hanging from a hook.
 I approached our guard and showed him the tickets, he then let us board the train.